Decoded (EP): Release and promotion

-Music videos

 The music video for "A Drag Race song" was released on 4 December 2019, coinciding with the airing of the final episode of the first series of RuPaul's Drag Race UK in the United States.
 The visual has features from Drag Race and music videos released by other contestants, and sees Divina de Campo "spinning them into a fourth-wall breaking extravaganza, as she constantly changes outfits and even seems to [mimic] well-worn lip sync dance moves from the show".
 She showcases multiple looks, including one in which she has an orange beard and hairy armpits, and wears various red wigs.
 Damshenas described the video as "hilarious", and said that it "pays tribute to camp, burlesque, femme and punk performers".

 "Gratify" served as the single from the EP and received a music video as well.
 Damshenas said the video "serves superhero-realness" with fashion inspired by Elizabeth I and has a "sickening squad" of dancers from the House of Suarez vogueing.
 He called the "eerie" visual "one of the fiercest (and batshit crazy) music videos of the year".